EtorArza/SupplementaryKMMHamming/README.md

-# Supplementary for Kernels MM Hamming
+# Supplementary for Kernels of MM Hamming
 Supplementary material for the paper "Kernels of Mallows Models under the Hamming Distance for solving the Quadratic Assignment Problem"

 ### Additional figures